Kiprosh/.github/profile/README.md

 </section>
  <section align="center">
 <h2>
-  Crafting Ideas Into Reality
-  <h4>We are a legal technology-focused product development firm.</h4>
+  We are a legal technology-focused product development firm
 </h2>

 </section>